 Majestic beauty is the tradition of the ancient Chinese art of cloisonne.
 Developed centuries ago in China for decorative purposes, the process is used today in crafting vases and fine and emblematic jewelry.
 Individually handcrafted from the initial die to the final polishing, this technique remains virtually unchanged to this day.

 Step 1.
 A reverse image die is crafted and individually struck into the blank copper pieces.
 The recessed areas will allow the image to be color filled.
 The raised areas will appear as the detail and the "dividing walls" will separate the different colors.

 Step 2.
 Each copper or bronze piece is then cut to the exact outline of the design.
 This is accomplished by making the cutting dies or piercing tools if a center hole cut is required.

 Step 3.
-Cloisonne powder is mixed with a liquid to create a paste-like mixture.
-The first cloisonne color (pink) is filled into the specific recessed areas restricted by the "dividing walls" so that there is no "bleeding" or "running" of colors together.
+The cloisonne powder is mixed with a liquid to create a paste-like mixture.
+The first color is filled into the specific recessed areas restricted by the "dividing walls" so that there is no "bleeding" or "running" of colors together.